js816/PyBer_Analysis/README.md

 In the urban cities, it’s important to note that there are more drivers than rides, so during this period, the average urban driver had 0.67 rides.
 This metric was not much higher for suburban (1.3) or rural (1.6).
 It appears that the there is a significant imbalance between the number of rides and the number of drivers.

-During this period, 63% of the total fares was in urban cities, while 30% was in suburban areas, and 7% was in rural cities.
+When looking at total fare dollars during this period, 63% of the total fare dollars was in urban cities, while 30% was in suburban areas, and 7% was in rural cities.

 ![Overall_Revenue_Pie_Chart](https://user-images.githubusercontent.com/82730954/120115641-3c662580-c14a-11eb-9e75-70e2e193b6d0.PNG)